cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 * Ensure the `RootStore` interface remains as lightweight as possible.
 * Allow application developers to easily swap out SS and SC backends.

-Furthermore, we will keep the IAVL is the backing [commitment](https://cryptography.fandom.com/wiki/Commitment_scheme) store for the time being.
+Furthermore, we will keep IAVL as the default [SC](https://cryptography.fandom.com/wiki/Commitment_scheme) backend for the time being.
 While we might not fully settle on the use of IAVL in the long term, we do not have strong empirical evidence to suggest a better alternative.
 Given that the SDK provides interfaces for stores, it should be sufficient to change the backing commitment store in the future should evidence arise to warrant a better alternative.
 However there is promising work being done to IAVL that should result in significant performance improvement <sup>[1,2]</sup>.

+Note, we will provide applications with the ability to use IAVL v1 and IAVL v2 as either SC backend, with the latter showing extremely promising performance improvements over IAVL v0 and v1, at the cost of a state migration.

 ### Separating SS and SC